-An issue of concern with antibiotics is that they are often over prescribed.
+Before antibiotics were discovered, many infections were healed by herbs or allowing food be medicine.
+Once antibiotics hit the medical scene, they became the wonder of medicine.
 In the 1950’s, when penicillin first made it’s appearance, doctors thought they could “close the book” on infectious disease.
 They had the “cure all” for anything that would ail you.

 They were wrong, obviously.
 But what happened?
 A couple things, actually.
+An issue of concern with antibiotics is that they are often over prescribed.

 Now, we are dealing with staph bacteria like MRSA that may not respond to antibiotics.
 That is a scary thing.

 Can anything be done at this point?
 Can we turn the tide back against antibiotic resistant infections?
 Maybe.
 But, we have to be willing to make a change.
 We need to go back to letting our food be our medicine and medicine be our food.

 Apple Cider Vinegar

 Raw, unfiltered apple cider vinegar is one of the best natural foods you can find.
 It contains high levels of acetic and malic acid, as well as vitamins, minerals, and amino acids.
 Just one tablespoon a day is all you need to absorb its “healing powers”.
 You can easily drink apple cider vinegar by adding it to a glass of water or a cup of tea.
 Sweeten with a bit of honey or maple syrup to enjoy!

 Raw honey is naturally antibacterial and antifungal.
 A soothing tea can be made by adding together in a cup of hot water:

 Drink this at the first sign of cold symptoms to help ward them off.

 Onions enjoy a reputation of being antibacterial.
 They also taste great!
 Raw or cooked, they provide the same benefits.
 Enjoy them with all of your favorite meals.